-After insertion, you don’t need to do anything or take anything, and it lasts up to 10 years.
+After insertion, you don’t need to do anything or take anything, and it can last up to ten years.

 Fertility returns to normal as soon as you remove it.